 Set within a sleek compound around 1km (.5 mile) south of Arles’ town center, this archaeological museum has finds uncovered throughout the region’s rich territories.
-Vast, airy rooms present Roman sarcophagi, sculptures, mosaics, and inscriptions from ancient times through the 6th century.
-Some temporary exhibitions, such as 2017’s show dedicated to Egyptian pharaoh Ramesses II, are conducted in collaboration with the Musée du Louvre in Paris.
+Airy rooms present Roman sarcophagi, sculptures, mosaics, and inscriptions from ancient times through the 6th century.
+Ancient history lovers can find glories of the Roman occupation in Arles, including muscle-clad statues and a portrait of Julius Caeser, in the vast permanent collection.

 Arles